 Bring a torch.
 Hot fruit punch and mince pies at the Cabin.

 The Woods are Open - you are welcome to visit but please observe social distancing as appropriate.
-We are keeping the full access toilet open during the day-time.
+We are keeping the full access toilet open at the cabin during the day-time.

-The programme for People living with Dementia is to continue from 4 September (currently online connection only).
+The programme for People living with Dementia continues every Friday.

 We feature in 3 NEW FILMS about trails made by Community Woodlands Association - all on YouTube: